testingstories/testingstories/bendowen/BEN_DOWEN.md

 A few days in, and I was thinking maybe this will last a week.
 But then something amazing happened.
 The awesome power of the Software Testing Community awoke.
 People started to nominate people to win Tester of the Day.

 The community were liking and following the Winners, congratulating them, celebrating them.
-Some of the early supporters like Chris Armstrong, Arleen Andrews, Marie Drake and Marie Drake went on to nominate multiple winners.
+Some of the early supporters like Chris Armstrong, Arleen Andrews and Marie Drake went on to nominate multiple winners.

 Momentum started to build, and I felt an obligation, and some considerable excitement, to keep going.
 So I built a site, while on a Summer Holiday at my Mum's Seaside Chalet, a precious thing in 2020.